Header

 aps

-The Power Supply Adjustment recovers what APS pays for fuel and purchased power, and energy it buys through contracts or on the open market from other providers.
+This adjustor covers what APS pays for fuel and purchased power – energy it buys through contracts or on the open market from other providers.
 It is part of the overall cost of energy and noted as a separate line item on customer bills.
-It can go up or down annually, usually in February.
-In 2025, the effective date was moved to March since the Arizona Corporation Commission (ACC) reviewed it during its February open meeting.
+It can go up or down annually (usually in February).

 Does APS make any money (in any form) from the Power Supply Adjustment?

-No, APS does not make any profit from fuel and purchased power.
-The adjustor strictly recovers only the costs APS has incurred to purchase fuel and power needed to reliably serve customers.
-It is known as a “pass-through” cost.
+No, APS does not profit from fuel and purchased power.
+The adjustor strictly covers incurred costs to purchase fuel and power for customers.
+It is what is known as a “pass-through” cost.

 What is the impact on the average customer’s bill?